wso2/docs-choreo-dev/en/developer-docs/docs/api-management/api-policies/attach-and-manage-policies.md

 ### Step 1: Initialize a Ballerina project

-Choreo provides a template to initialize a mediation policy project with all the required configurations.
+{{ product_name }} provides a template to initialize a mediation policy project with all the required configurations.
 The mediation policy project will be created as a Ballerina project.

 To create a Ballerina project for the mediation policy using `mediation.template` as the project template, issue the following command:

 **Format:**

 ```
-    bal new -t choreo/mediation.template:1.0.0 <policy-name>
+    bal new -t {{ product_name }}/mediation.template:1.0.0 <policy-name>
 ```

 **Example:**

 ```
-    bal new -t choreo/mediation.template:1.0.0 validateHeader
+    bal new -t {{ product_name }}/mediation.template:1.0.0 validateHeader
 ```
  The Ballerina project that is created should have the following content: